qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/intro-to-github.md

 ---

-After selecting "Upload files", you'll be given the opportunity to browser your computer or drag-and-drop files into GitHub.
+After selecting "Upload files", you will be given the opportunity to browser your computer or drag-and-drop files into GitHub.

 ::: {.v-centered}
 ![Upload a file to GitHub repository](/_media/github_upload_file.png)